Packages starting at $99

 DBA’s are most commonly filed for sole proprietors that are looking to open up a business bank account and for existing corporation and LLCs that want to conduct business under a business name that differs from their legal name.

 After a DBA filing is completed there are some jurisdictions that require the filing be published in the newspaper.
 The publication must run in authorized newspapers pursuant to DBA filing requirements set forth in that jurisdiction.

-Usually publication is required to be completed with in the first 1-3 months after the DBA was approved.
+Usually publication is required to be completed within the first 1-3 months after the DBA was approved.
 Publication generally includes the DBA name, business address and who filed it.
-DoMyLLC will insure that the filing for the DBA is completed along with any additional publication required.
+DoMyLLC will ensure that the filing for the DBA is completed along with any additional publication required.
 Failure to complete the required publication will generally cause the DBA to not be valid for use.

 File a DBA today, save time and money with DoMyLLC.
 Securing your DBA name is just a click or call away.

 What is a DBA?